emrerothzerg/scrollwiz/readme.md

 # ScrollWiz

-Allows you to add .is-active class into elements when they are in the viewport.
+Allows you to add .is-active class into elements when they are in the viewport on scroll.

 ## Installation